ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### prompt-size (optional for binary-poll, poll, quiz)

-Controls the font-size of the prompt text.
-Can be small, medium (default), large.
+Controls the `font-size` of the prompt text.
+Can be `small`, `medium` (default), `large`.
 Large prompts will hold up to 3 lines of text, other sizes will hold up to 4 lines of text.

 ### option-{1/2/3/4}-text (required)